solo-io/supergloo/docs/content/guides/discovery_intro.md

 weight: 20
 ---

-Service Mesh Hub, when appropriate clusters are registered, can automatically discover service mesh installations (based on control plane and sidecar discovery), as well as workloads and service exposed through the service mesh.
+Service Mesh Hub, when appropriate clusters are registered, can automatically discover service mesh installations (based on control plane and sidecar discovery), as well as workloads and services exposed through the service mesh.

 In this guide we will learn about the four main discovery capabilities: